Child Therapy

 What To Expect In Child Counselling Sessions

 In the beginning, we’ll have a phone consult with you to discuss your child’s struggles and answer any questions you have (your child is welcome to join if they want).
-The first counselling session will be held with you and your child together, ensuring that your child has a voice in their own treatment.
-Although the majority of sessions will be held with just your child and their therapist, we always strive to keep parents involved.
-From time to time, we can have check-in sessions with you to discuss progress and listen to your feedback.
+If your child is younger eleven the first counselling session will be held with only the parents/guardians ensuring that the clinician is up to date on the qualities of home life and the issues your child is facing.
+After that we will conduct the first child session where the therapist will have an opportunity to build a relationship of trust and openness with the child.
+Although the majority of sessions will be held with just your child and their therapist, we do encourage frequent parent check-in sessions as parental involvement is key in seeing positive treatment outcomes.
+Most of our clinicians encourage a 1 to 5 ratio of parent sessions to child sessions.

 After all, you’re probably with your child more than anyone, so having your perspective is incredibly helpful.
 Not only will we give you skills that you can utilise with your child, but we’ll also give you a space to objectively assess what’s working and what’s not.
 We’d love to hear you tell us what skills are helping your child and what skills may not be right for them.
 This can help us adjust our treatment plan accordingly.